sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 | Direct I/O (O_DIRECT) | 397 | 9.93 | 3.074 |
 | Linux AIO | 265 | 6.62 | 4.605 |

-### I Sleep
+### That's Enough
-I'm tired, but a complete harness would also check what happens when the underlying IO system (either the scheduler, the bus, or the storage controller) hits a saturation point and dirty-page marking started to apply backpressure.
+A complete harness would also check what happens when the underlying IO system (either the scheduler, the bus, or the storage controller) hits a saturation point and dirty-page marking started to apply backpressure.
 I'd normally deduce this threshold by using the `tracefs` system to instrument block latency.
 Maybe another time!